mhbsiam/decontx-python/README.md

 - **Sparse, CSR-aligned EM.** Native counts stay in a 1D array.
 This array aligns with the input CSR pattern.
 The EM loop does not densify data.
 The new code is faster than the original dense implementation. **For 500 × 500 data, the speedup is 12×.
 For 10,000 × 5,000 data, the speedup is 134×.** For 5,000 × 3,000 data at 8% density, the runtime is 0.11 s.
 The original dense implementation needs 12.8 s.
 - **R parity to ~7e-16.** Contamination, theta, phi, eta, and counts agree with an independent transcription of `DecontX.cpp`.
 The correlation is > 0.999.
 - **R-correct theta, contamination, and delta.** The code uses the posterior mean for theta.
 It uses the E-step proportion for contamination.
 It keeps counts as fractional values.
-It fits delta with Minka's fixed-point Dirichlet MLE.
+It fits delta with Minka’s fixed-point Dirichlet MLE.
 - **Multi-batch fixes.** Cluster labels are safe to remap for each batch.
 NaN batch labels raise an error.
 The batch name `"all"` does not collide with the single-batch sentinel.
 Each batch gets its own seed.
 - **Performance options.** You can use lazy Numba JIT compilation, `compute_log_likelihood=False`, `dtype="float32"`, and `round_counts`.
 - **Cleaner metadata and dead-code removal.** `uns['decontX']` is split into `parameters` and `fitted`.
 Approximately 700 lines of dead code were removed.